ray-project/ray/doc/source/serve/multi-app.md

 ```

 (serve-config-migration)=
-### Migrating from Single-Application Config
+### Migrating from a Single-Application Config

-The multi-application config format `ServeDeploySchema` is easy to migrate to from the single-application config `ServeApplicationSchema`.
+Migrating the single-application config `ServeApplicationSchema` to the multi-application config format `ServeDeploySchema` is straightforward.
 Each entry under the  `applications` field matches the old, single-application config format.
-So, to convert an old config to the new config format:
+To convert a single-application config to the multi-application config format:
 * Copy the entire old config to an entry under the `applications` field.
-* Remove `host` and `port` from the entry and move it under the `http_options` field.
+* Remove `host` and `port` from the entry and move them under the `http_options` field.
 * Name the application.
 * If you haven't already, set the application-level `route_prefix` to the route prefix of the ingress deployment in the application.
-* When needed, add more applications!
+* When needed, add more applications.

 For more details on the multi-application config format, see the documentation for [`ServeDeploySchema`](serve-rest-api-config-schema).

 :::{note}
-It is required to remove `host` and `port` from the application entry.
-Within a multi-application config, specifying cluster-level options within an individual application doesn't make sense, and is thus not allowed.
+You must remove `host` and `port` from the application entry.
+In a multi-application config, specifying cluster-level options within an individual application isn't applicable, and is not supported.
 :::